mohammadhosseinipour/LPR_EvaDB/README.md

 ![plate_nums](./results/plate_nums.png)

 \
-\

-👻life is short, no time to waste!
+👻: life is short, no time to waste:)